castwide/vscode-ruby-debug/README.md

 Launch configurations include a `useBundler` option.
 If it's `true`, the debugger will start with `bundle exec readapt serve` before launching the program.

+Note that `readapt` must be included in your Gemfile for `useBundler` to work.

 ## Known Issues

 * Pause button only works after the debugger has hit at least one breakpoint